-That flicker may seem benign, but it’s actually a sign of an unseen threat: power surges.
+We’ve all experienced a sudden flickering of the lights during a storm.
+While this may seem benign, there is an unseen threat happening: power surges.
 Your lights may come back on without a hitch, but that’s usually accompanied by a surge in energy that can damage your home electronics.

-While thunderstorms are the easiest culprit to pin a power surge on, these events happen even when the weather is perfect.
-Electric companies can produce a power surge when they switch from running on one grid to another, or you may cause one when you plug too many devices into an extension cord.
-Your own appliances, especially high-powered ones like your refrigerator, may even cause a surge as they switch on and off.
+While lightning storms are the easiest culprit to pin a power surge on, surges can happen even when the weather is perfect.
+For example, electric companies can produce a power surge when they switch from running on one grid to another.

 Power surges can affect home appliances and electronics.
 As electricity surges over the acceptable voltage range, it causes an arc of current.
 This arc generates heat and causes the circuit boards and other electrical components to overheat, and that can lead to degradation and damage.